tylerlong/new-relic-demo/README.md

 By default it's an almost-empty window and it refreshes every 10 seconds.
 Every refresh triggers a 500 errors.
 You can confirm it by looking at the network activity of your browser.

 And After 5 minutes, a new incident should be created by New Relic.
-Message is: incident created.
+Message is: incident was opened.

 Then you can go to New Relic to acknowledge the incident.
 Then another message is generated: incident acknowledged.

 Then close the browser page.
 But DO keep the website server process running for another 5 minutes.
-One more message is generated: incident resolved.
+One more message is generated: incident closed.

 ## Important notes